 What is an interior contractor vs. an interior designer

 An interior renovation contractor is someone who secures materials and equipment to complete the construction or renovation of a particular job.
-An interior designer can also hire subcontractors with specialized skills in certain aspects of the construction project to help streamline the process.
+They can also hire subcontractors with specialized skills in certain aspects of the construction project to help streamline the process.
 An interior designer is someone with in-depth knowledge and experience in maximizing the usability of commercial office spaces.
 Interior designers have the ability to envision a completed commercial space before construction or renovation begins.
-They provide the roadmap for how best to use the available space and guide the construction work that needs to be done.
+They provide the roadmap for how best to use the available space.
+Furthermore, they guide the construction work that needs to be done.
 However, interior designers delegate the hiring of any subcontractors to the primary contractor.

 Do interior designers need a contractor’s license